CommodoreOS/PCUAE/README.md

 Download PCUAE Download Menu from here... https://github.com/CommodoreOS/PCUAE-Update/releases/download/pcuae-update/pcuae-download-menu-1.0.1.exe
 It now works on its own, just click on its icon of the Windows Desktop.
 It will autoload it when you install it to your PC.
-I made it so THEA500 users find it easier to download stiff for PCUAE.
+I made it so THEA500 users find it easier to download stuff for PCUAE.

 PCUAE Quick Startup Guide
 =================